Frequently Asked Questions

 If you like studying in groups or in a café like setting:

 The Summerlee Science Complex is a state of the art classroom and research complex, built with the assistance of the Province of Ontario’s Super Build program, primarily for student learning and scientific research.
-The Summerlee Science Complex Atrium is formed by the three wings of the building that house classrooms, teaching laboratories, research laboratories, meeting rooms, staff offices, and is a favorite gathering space for students, faculty and staff.
+Waasamowin, the Summerlee Science Complex atrium, is formed by the three wings of the building that house classrooms, teaching laboratories, research laboratories, meeting rooms, staff offices, and is a favorite gathering space for students, faculty and staff.
 It is equipped with wireless internet service and a custom designed sound system.
 The 12,000 sq.ft.
-Atrium can accommodate a sit down dinner for 180 or 500 for a reception.
+Waasamowin can also accommodate a sit down dinner for 180 or 500 for a reception.
 It is an ideal space to feature guest lectures with seating for up to 280 people and is wheelchair accessible.

 Full details on entrance scholarships offered by the University of Guelph can be found on the Student Financial Services website.